 The National Public Prosecution Department consists of the prosecution offices with a national responsibility: one for combating corruption (the National Anti-Corruption Unit), one for dealing with environment and working environment cases (National Unit for Environment and Working Environment Cases), one for security-related cases (The National Security Unit) and one for combating organised cross-border crime and to permit international co-operation between prosecutors (The National Unit against Organised Crime).

-The Separate Public Prosecution Office (former National Police-related Crimes Unit) deals with suspected offences committed by e.g. police officers, prosecutors and judges.
+There is also a Separate Public Prosecution Office that deals with suspected offences committed by e.g. police officers, prosecutors and judges.

-The Prosecution Authority’s three Prosecution Development Centres are tasked with conducting methodological and legal development within different criminal areas.
+Furthermore the Swedish Prosecution Authority has a Prosecution Development Centre which is responsible for conducting methodological and legal development within criminal areas.
 Legal follow-up and inspection are also conducted here.
-An example of this is that fact that all appeals made against prosecution decisions are handled by the development centres.
-The centres are responsible for maintaining general expertise within their respective areas of responsibility.
+An example of this is that all appeals made against prosecution decisions are handled by the Development Centre.
+The Development Centre is responsible for maintaining general expertise in different criminal areas.